 Management of Crohn's Disease

-Diet is a very important aspect of keeping your Crohn's under control.
-You will find many diets across the internet that make claims of amazing results.
-Although there may be some benefits and possibly bring you years if not a lifetime of remission, once you have Crohn's you will always have it.
+Diet is a very important aspect of keeping Crohn's under control.
+Many diets across the internet make claims of amazing results.
+Although there may be some benefits and possibly bring years if not a lifetime of remission, once diagnosed with Crohn's, the disease will always be present.
 Ulcerative colitis, although very similar to Crohn's, it is a little different.
 For one, some say there is a cure, although it is not without its side effects.

 Although these simple tips are not a magical cure, they definitely will help some sufferers get and stay in remission.
 Even with the strictest watch on your diet, sometimes medicinal and physician help is necessary.

 Drink Lots of Water

 The most important need is to drink plenty of liquids.
 Whether you have constant diarrhea or constipation, water is essential.
 You want to make sure you have plenty of liquid and electrolytes so that you do not become dehydrated.